Contributors: Chris Lindgren and Jim Ridolfo (alphabetic authorship)

 |Spatial||Maps spatial patterns with categorical overlays.|

-Below, we offer a simple heuristic that will help you invent potential data visualization goals in relationship to whatever type of data sets that you have desire or managed to find or create for yourself.
-First, the heuristic asks you to make explicit your curiosities and questions that you think the data can help you answer (Prompts 1.1 and 1.2).
-Next, it asks you to consider your audiences and how the visualization may illuminate noteworthy aspects of the data are sufficient for your questions and goals (Prompts 2.1 and 2.2).
-From there, it helps you to consider the ethics of your goals in relationship to the data set (Prompt 3).
-In prompt 4, the heuristic helps you consider the method by which you are accessing the data, which ties into the production of the data visualization.
-Finally, the fifth prompt asks you to consider what data-processing you may need to perform, based on the type of visualization you are planning to code.
-For this final prompt, it assumes that you have done some research into potential example charts.
+Below, we offer a simple heuristic that will help you invent potential data visualization goals in relationship to whatever type of data sets that you manage to find or create for yourself.
+First, the heuristic asks you to make explicit your curiosities and questions that you think the data can help you answer (Questions 1.1 and 1.2).
+Next, it asks you to consider your audiences and how the visualization may illuminate noteworthy aspects of the data are sufficient for your questions and goals (Questions 2.1 and 2.2).
+From there, it helps you to consider the ethics of your goals in relationship to the data set (Question 3).
+In Question 4, the heuristic helps you consider the method by which you are accessing the data, which ties into the production of the data visualization.
+Finally, Question 5 asks you to consider what data-processing you may need to perform, based on the type of visualization you are planning to code.
+For this final question, it assumes that you have done some research into potential example charts.
 (The next section elaborates on this data-processing step.)

 |1.
 Research questions and aims|